 Revenues, expenses, and assets are recognized net of the amount of VAT, if applicable.
 Input VAT pertains to the 12% indirect tax paid by the Group in the course of the Group's trade or business on local purchase of goods or services.
-Deferred input VAT pertains to input VAT on accumulated purchases of property, plant and equipment for each month amounting to ₱1.00 million or more.
-This is amortized over five (5) years or the life of the property, plant and equipment, whichever is shorter, in accordance with the Bureau of Internal Revenue (BIR) regulation.
 Output VAT pertains to the 12% tax due on the local sale of goods and services by the Group.